ncatlab/nlab-content/pages/2/6/0/1/1062/content.md

 * In general [[abelian category|abelian categories]] are the most important examples of Ab-enriched categories.
 See [[additive and abelian categories]].

-# Finite products are Cauchy #
+## Finite products are absolute

-One of the remarkable facts about Ab-enriched categories is that finite products (and coproducts) are [[Cauchy colimit]]s.
+One of the remarkable facts about $Ab$-enriched categories is that finite products (and coproducts) are [[absolute limit|absolute limits]].
 This implies that finite products coincide with finite coproducts, and are preserved by _any_ Ab-enriched functor.

-## Zero objects ##
+### Zero objects

 In an Ab-enriched category $C$, any [[initial object]] is also a [[terminal object]], hence a [[zero object]], and dually.
 An object $a\in C$ is a zero object just when its identity $1_a$ is equal to the zero morphism $0:a\to a$ (that is, the identity element of the abelian group $\hom_C(a,a)$).
 Expressed in this way, it is easy to see that any Ab-enriched functor preserves zero objects.

-## Biproducts ##
+### Biproducts

 For $c_1, c_2 \in C$ two objects in an Ab-enriched category $C$,  [[generalized the|the]] [[product]] $c_1 \times c_2$ coincides  with [[generalized the|the]] [[coproduct]] $c_1 \sqcup c_2$ when either exists.
 More precisely, when both exist, the canonical morphism
 $$